Secondary ion mass spectrometry

 Ideal uses of SIMS

-- Secondary ion mass spectrometry is used for elemental, isotopic and molecular composition analyses of solid materials.
+- Elemental, isotopic, and molecular composition analyses of solid materials

 Frequently asked questions

-SIMS is used for elemental and isotopic characterisation of surface layers in solid materials.
+Static SIMS is used for elemental and isotopic characterization of surface layers in solid materials, while dynamic SIMS can be used for depth profiling, allowing elemental composition to be determined at different depths.

-Solid samples that can tolerate vacuumization can be analysed.
+Solid samples that can be put in a vacuum can be analyzed.
 It should also be noted that SIMS is a destructive method.

 Measurlabs offers a variety of laboratory analyses for product developers and quality managers.
 We perform some of the analyses in our own lab, but mostly we outsource them to carefully selected partner laboratories.
 This way we can send each sample to the lab that is best suited for the purpose, and offer high-quality analyses with more than a thousand different methods to our clients.